Writing#

 bool

-- pyplumio.helpers.parameter.BinaryParameter.turn_off_nowait(self) None #
+- pyplumio.helpers.parameter.Switch.turn_off_nowait(self) None

 # Set an ecomax_control parameter value to "on".